 Just because introverts enjoy alone time does not mean they want always to be alone.
-Introverts think a lot, daydream and they even like to have some problems to work on, but they can get extremely lonely if they do not have anyone to share their feelings, discoveries and experiences with.
+Introverts think a lot, daydream, and even like to have some problems to work on, but they can get extremely lonely if they do not have anyone to share their feelings, discoveries, and experiences with.

 8. They are weird

-Introverts never follow the crowd and they are usually individualists who prefer to live their life in their own way.
-Introverts never take decisions based on what is trendy or popular.
+Introverts never follow the crowd, and they are usually individualists who prefer to live their life in their own way.
+Introverts never make decisions based on what is trendy or popular.
 They always do what they love, and they don’t compare themselves to others.

 9. They don’t have friends

-I hate it when people say introverts don’t have friends and they don’t have anyone to talk to.
-Yes, they don’t have tons of friends and their phones don’t ring every minute, but is it so important?
+I hate it when people say introverts don’t have friends and don’t have anyone to talk to.
+Yes, they don’t have tons of friends, and their phones don’t ring every minute, but is it so important?

 10. They often suffer from depression

 Both introverts and extroverts suffer from depression.
-Just because introverts are quiet and they spend lots of time alone doesn’t mean they are depressive.
-They are happy people and they enjoy this life in their own way.
+Just because introverts are quiet and spend lots of time alone doesn’t mean they are depressive.
+They are happy people, and they enjoy this life in their own way.

-Before telling that your introverted coworker is depressive, think twice.
-You have no right to judge anyone and you have no right to offend anyone.
+Before telling you that your introverted coworker is depressive, think twice.
+You have no right to judge anyone, and you have no right to offend anyone.
 If you tell introverts that they are strange and depressive, you can’t even imagine how you’ll offend them.

 Do you know any other myths about introverts?